nsidc/qgreenland/doc/contributor-how-to/how-to-dev-plugin.md

 QGreenland Custom is a QGIS plugin for downloading a custom set of data, including data which is not part of the QGreenland Core zip package.
 This how-to guide walks through how to install the plugin as a developer.

-First, clone the plugin repo from Faunalia:
+First, clone the QGreenland Custom repo from Faunalia:

 ```
 git clone https://github.com/faunalia/qgreenland-plugin.git
 ```

-Use the QGIS GUI to locate the plugin directory by going to Settings -> User Profiles -> Open Active Profile Folder.
+Use the QGIS GUI to locate the QGreenland Custom directory by going to Settings -> User Profiles -> Open Active Profile Folder.
 Then, navigate to the /python/plugins directory, PWD and copy the full filpath.